-That’s not something you would expect from a player who some said had an inflated ego, but Joe cared about winning more than about his stats.
-He was a team player.
+That’s not something you would expect from a player who some said had an inflated ego, but Joe cared about winning more than his stats, and he was a team player.

 Broadway Joe's Reputation

-ay what you will about Namath’s reputation–relishing of the spotlight, guaranteeing the win against the Colts, spending late nights with the ladies, wearing those white shoes, having long hair, and wearing mink coats.
+Say what you will about Namath’s reputation–relishing the spotlight, guaranteeing the win against the Colts, spending late nights with the ladies, wearing those white shoes, having long hair, and wearing mink coats.

 But when it came time to play, nobody took it more seriously.
-Nobody cared more about winning.
-Nobody was tougher.
+Nobody cared more about winning, and nobody was tougher.
 Just how tough was he?

 He tore his ACL during his senior year at Alabama.
 There was no surgery back then to repair an ACL injury properly.
-Yes, there was an operation, but the key was resting, rehabbing, and hoping.
+There was an operation, but the key was resting, rehabbing, and hoping.
 So Namath was already at a disadvantage–with damaged knees–at the start of his pro career.

 He signed with the Jets for an unheard-of figure–$427,000.
-They put him on the cover of Sports Illustrated and tagged him with the nickname, “Broadway Joe.”
-No one in pro football at that time was making anywhere near that kind of money or getting that kind of attention.
+They put him on the cover of Sports Illustrated and tagged him with the nickname “Broadway Joe.”
+At that time, no one in pro football was making anywhere near that kind of money or getting that kind of attention.